containers/quadlet/docs/Fileformat.md

 section `[Container]` describing the container that should be run as a service.
-The resulting service file will contain a line like `ExecStart=podman run … image-name`, and most of the keys in this section control the commandline options passed to podman.
+The resulting service file will contain a line like `ExecStart=podman run … image-name`, and most of the keys in this section control the command-line options passed to podman.
 However, some options also affect details of how systemd is set up to run and interact with the container.